-Our Cloud Strategy, including our Personal Cloud Offering, May Not be Successful.
+Our Cloud Strategy, Including our Synchronoss Personal CloudTM, Synchronoss WorkSpaceTM, and Synchronoss Integrated LifeTM Offerings, May Not be Successful.

-Our Cloud strategy, including our Personal Cloud offering, may not be successful.
-We offer customers the ability to offer their subscribers the ability to backup, restore and share content across multiple devices through a Cloud-based environment in the Cloud.
-The success of our Personal Cloud offering is dependent upon continued acceptance by and growth in subscribers of Cloud-based services in general and there can be no guarantee of the adoption rate by these subscribers.
-Our Cloud strategy will continue to evolve and we may not be able to compete effectively, generate significant revenues or maintain profitability.
-While we believe our expertise, investments in infrastructure, and the breadth of our Cloud-based services provides us with a strong foundation to compete, it is uncertain whether our strategies will attract the users or generate the revenue required to be successful.
-In addition to software development costs, we are incurring costs to build and maintain infrastructure to support Cloud-based services.
-Whether we are successful in our Cloud strategy depends on our execution in a number of areas, which may or may not be within our control, including continuing to innovate and bring to market compelling Cloud-based offerings, continued growth and demand for Cloud-based offerings, maintaining the utility, compatibility, and performance of our Cloud-based services on the growing array of devices, including smartphones, handheld computers, netbooks and tablets, and ensuring that our Cloud-based services meet the reliability expectations of our customers and maintain the security of their data.
+Our cloud strategy, including our Synchronoss Personal Cloud[TM], Synchronoss WorkSpace[TM], and Synchronoss Integrated Life[TM] offerings, may not be successful.
+We offer customers the ability to offer their subscribers the ability to backup, restore and share content across multiple devices through a cloud-based environment in the Cloud.
+The success of our Synchronoss Personal Cloud[TM] and Synchronoss WorkSpace[TM] offerings is dependent upon continued acceptance by and growth in subscribers of cloud-based services in general and there can be no guarantee of the adoption rate by these subscribers.
+In addition to this, the success of our Synchronoss Integrated Life[TM] offering is dependent upon the uptake of non-traditional connected devices by consumers and its general growth in the industry.
+Our cloud strategy will continue to evolve and we may not be able to compete effectively, generate significant revenues or maintain profitability.
+While we believe our expertise, investments in infrastructure, and the breadth of our cloud-based services provides us with a strong foundation to compete, it is uncertain whether our strategies will attract the users or generate the revenue required to be successful.
+In addition to software development costs, we are incurring costs to build and maintain infrastructure to support cloud-based services.
+Whether we are successful in our cloud strategy depends on our execution in a number of areas, which may or may not be within our control, including continuing to innovate and bring to market compelling cloud-based offerings, continued growth and demand for cloud-based offerings, maintaining the utility, compatibility, and performance of our cloud-based services on the growing array of devices, including smartphones, handheld computers, netbooks and tablets, and ensuring that our cloud-based services meet the reliability expectations of our customers and maintain the security of their data.